-Introduction to farm mechanization, challanges, advantages and scope in India: Farm Mechanization indicates the use of machines for agricultural operations replacing the traditional ways which involve human and animal labor.
-The effective Farm Mechanization contributes to increasing production in two major ways.
+Introduction to farm mechanization in India, challenges, advantages, and scope in India: Farm Mechanization indicates the use of machines for agricultural operations replacing the traditional ways which involve human and animal labor.
+Effective Farm Mechanization contributes to increasing production in two major ways.
 They are firstly the timeliness of operation and secondly the good quality of work.
-The power requirement for certain operations such as seedbed preparation, cultivation and harvesting become so great that the existing human and animal power in the country appears to be inadequate.
-As a result, the operations are partially done or sometimes completely neglected, resulting in low yield due to poor growth or untimely harvesting or both.
+The power requirement for certain operations such as seedbed preparation, cultivation, and harvesting become so great that the existing human and animal power in the country appears to be inadequate.
+As a result, the operations are partially done or sometimes completely neglected, resulting in low yield due to poor growth or untimely harvesting, or both.
 And it is mainly applicable to land preparation, planting, fertilizer application; crop harvesting, care and feeding of animals as well as processing and storage of Farm produce using appropriate Farm Machines.

 A guide to farm mechanization in India, benefits, problems, scope

 In a mechanized farm, the plowing process is done by tractor; sowing and applying fertilizer by the drill, and reaping the threshing by the combined harvest thresher, etc. Therefore, the mechanization of agriculture involves the use of different types of machinery in farming operations right from plowing to the marketing of produce.
 Mechanization can be either complete or partial.

 All the farming operations are done by machines reducing human labor and displacing animal labor completely then the mechanization is complete.
 But when machines are used along with traditional ways in agricultural operation then the mechanization is partial.
 In developed countries as the supply of labor is scarce so they go for complete mechanization of agriculture.